 At Princeton, I founded and I co-organized (with Stephanie Pope) the interdisciplinary lecture series for the Committee for the Study of Books and Media (CSBM).
 I am also part of an intergenerational team of scholars studying the Winthrop Family Library.
 My home away from home is the Stanley J. Seeger '52 Center for Hellenic Studies.

-Before coming to Princeton, I studied Classics and History at the University of Amsterdam and spent a year studying and hunting down manuscripts in Rome, Florence and Venice.
-After completing my masters, I taught Latin and Greek in secondary school and worked as a research and teaching assistant in the Department of Languages, Literature and Communication at Utrecht University.
+Before coming to Princeton, I studied Classics and History at the University of Amsterdam and spent a year hunting down manuscripts in Rome, Florence, and Venice.
+After completing my masters, I worked as a research and teaching assistant in the Department of Languages, Literature and Communication at Utrecht University.
 I also worked (and tweeted) for Annotated Books Online (ABO).
-During the 2014-2016 academic years I continued my work for ABO as an affiliated researcher at the Institute of Cultural Inquiry (ICON) at Utrecht University.